vdclab/vdclab-wiki/phylogenes.md

 ## Notes from User
 - Many difficulties with downloads: PNG download of tree does not work and SVG distorts tree; cannot download MSA offered; when downloading multiple gene families in one day, downloads each successive gene family to same file (so they appear at the bottom)
-- References to experimental data are easy to use, input from GO annotations
+- References to experimental data are easy to use, input from GO annotations.
-- Not for phylogenetic queries
+- Not for phylogenetic queries.
+- Good for to get orthology/ paralogy relationships.

 ## Citation
 PhyloGenes is managed by the nonprofit Phoenix Bioinformatics Corporation.
 It is co-developed by Phoenix Bioinformatics and the PANTHER project at University of Southern California, and is supported by funding provided by the National Science Foundation [Grant No. DBI-1661543](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1661543&HistoricalAwards=false)